-This checks the response of a previous challenge. :param otpval: N/A :param counter: The authentication counter :param window: N/A :param options: contains "clientdata", "signaturedata" and create challenge(transactionid=None, options=None)
+This checks the response of a previous challenge. :param otpval: N/A :param counter: The authentication counter :param window: N/A :param options: contains "clientdata", "signaturedata" and

-"transaction id"
+"transaction\id"

 Returns A value > 0 in case of success

 This method creates a challenge, which is submitted to the user.
 The submitted challenge will be preserved in the challenge database.